DataDog/hiring-engineers/answers.md

 ![monitor_s2_2](./screenshots/monitor_3.png)

-### - Bonus points: Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.
+**Bonus points: Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.**

 We can switch to multi-alert by resetting the second section.
 In this case, we only select the **test.support.random** metric to monitor, and leave the other cells blank.
 Next, the **Multi Alert** is chosen, and a separate alert can be triggered for each **host**.
 The detail is shown as: